Norway Stugudalen- Trondheim, St Olav Rombo Way Stage 32

 Directions

-There is no public transport to the stage start at Stugudalen in Norway, but there is a road.
+There is no public transport at the border or in Stugudalen in Norway, but there is a car road.

 Trondheim can be reached by bus, train, car and plane.